 The Atlanta Women’s Foundation’s role is to serve as an educator, funder, and convener on critical issues such as how mental health impacts women in our community.
 Women impacted by poverty are twice as likely to suffer from mental illness.
 Without access to the services needed, these women are unable to accomplish the goals they are trying to achieve to become economically self-sufficient.

-Since 2015, AWF has awarded approximately $800,000 to fifteen local nonprofit organizations providing mental and behavioral health services to women impacted by poverty.
+Since 2015, AWF has awarded $1,015,000 to local nonprofit organizations providing mental and behavioral health services to women and girls impacted by poverty through the Promoting Women and Girls' Mental Health & Wellbeing Project, COVID-19 Relief Funding, and the Rebuilding Women's Initiatives.